Monday, July 31, 2017

 July 29 – Mui Ne

 This extends to Canada too.
 People in the service industry can be so damn miserable.
 Imagine yourself as a non-English speaker, walking up to a Greyhound bus ticket counter and trying to get information using the best English you can muster.
-You will get a cranky old man or lady, looking down their glasses as you, shaking their head as they slide over the incomprehensible brochure of schedules and prices.
-They will sit there, silently watching you struggle, waiting for you to tell them what ticket you want.
+You will get a cranky old man or lady, looking down their glasses at you, shaking their head as they slide over the incomprehensible brochure of schedules and prices.
+They will sit, silently watching you struggle, waiting for you to tell them what ticket you want.
 If you take too long they will wave you away.
+If you leave the counter, flustered, they will probably not come over to help you.
 I think that as a country, we can be pretty bad hosts at times.
-Much of this is probably because of the average citizen’s limited exposure to foreign tourists, and their lack of empathy for the struggles they face, but I think another reason is just a lack of simple kindness.
-A smile will take you a long way in any situation, and it is a much better way to start a communication than with a grimace.
+Yes, it is true that sometimes we can be very good hosts, and I think that Canadians are generally known for being pretty kind people, but sometimes we fall down.
+Throughout this trip, I have learned once again that a smile will take you a long way in any situation, and it is the best way to begin any communication.

-My plan for the 5 hour trip was to finish reading Moby Dick.
+My plan for the five hour trip was to finish reading Moby Dick.
 I bought a copy of this classic, monstrous novel about ten years ago and have been reading it ever since.
-I would read a chapter here and a chapter there, and then put it down for months, and then pick it up again but couldn’t remember where I left off so would end up re-reading chapters until they seem vaguely familiar.
-The book is incredibly dense, with complicated sentence structures, vague historical references, impenetrable vocabulary, odd punctuation, shifting points of view, and 19 century language that just makes no sense in parts.
-So it is far from an easy read, but it is one of those books that just must be read – especially for people who love to sail and slaughter whales.
+I would read a chapter here and a chapter there, and then put it down for months, and then pick it up again, but couldn’t remember where I left off so would end up re-reading chapters until they seem vaguely familiar.
+The book is incredibly dense, with complicated sentence structures, vague historical references, impenetrable vocabulary, odd punctuation, shifting points of view, and 19th century language that just makes no sense in parts.
+So it is far from an easy read, but it is one of those books that just must be read – especially for people like me who love to sail and slaughter whales.
 It has been a fixture on my bedside table the entire time we’ve lived in Paris, always on the bottom of the pile.
 But I brought it along for the trip, determined to finally get through it.
 Well, I finished it.
-I took a picture of the book and would end up leaving it at the book exchange of the hotel, making room for at least two new beer tshirts.
+I took a picture of the book and would end up leaving it at the book exchange of the hotel, making room in my backpack for at least two new beer t-shirts.

-The trip was uneventful (besides the surprise showers – each time the bus would lurch, turn or brake, somebody else on the bus would get a load of water dumped on them)and we were dropped off on the main Mui Ne highway a few hundred meters past our hotel, the Xin Chao, so we strapped on our packs and walked back.
-The place looked great, with a groovy bar and restaurant out front, large lobby with comfy chairs, a pool table and a book exchange.
-It was on the non-ocean side of the road, which explained the great rates, but they didn’t have any family rooms, so we booked a separate room for the kids, which they were overjoyed with.
+The trip was uneventful (besides the surprise showers – each time the bus would lurch, turn, or brake, somebody else on the bus would get a load of water dumped on them) and we were dropped off on the main Mui Ne highway a few hundred meters past our hotel, the Xin Chao, so we strapped on our packs and walked back.
+The place looked great, with a groovy bar and restaurant out front, large lobby with comfy chairs, a pool table, and a book exchange.
+It was on the non-ocean-facing side of the road, which explained the great rates, but they didn’t have any family rooms, so we booked a separate room for the kids, and they were overjoyed.
 They were even happier when they discovered that their room was larger and nicer than ours.
 But we too were satisfied with the temporary bifurcation of Team Olson, and the potential for alone time.

 We went for a walk down the main (and only) street to find a good place for lunch.
-The road was busy, and congested with huge tourist busses, full of people, many of which pulled into the fancy resorts in Mui Ne.
-We checked out a few menus, all of which were decent, and finally decided on a oceanside resort restaurant called Sailing Club.
-Well the food was terrible.
+The road was busy and congested with huge tourist busses, many of which pulled into the fancy resorts in Mui Ne, and dumped off huge loads of people.
+We checked out a few menus, all of which loooked decent, and finally decided on a ocean-side resort restaurant called Sailing Club.
+Well, the food was terrible.
 It was actually the first bad meal we have eaten on the trip.
-So we made it quick, paid the bill, and walked back hotel for a leisurely swim.
+So we made it quick, paid the bill, and walked back to the hotel for a leisurely swim.

-Ana and I went out to the bar at 5pm for happy hour and ordered up 2 for 1 Singapore Slings, followed up with 2 for 1 Saigon Green 441ml bottles of beer, to bring the fancy level down a notch or two.
-I grabbed of the cigars Tony had left for me and had a wonderful puff while Ana and I enjoyed our drinks, talked, made plans, and enjoyed our time just like a newlywed couple.
+Ana and I went out to the lobby bar at 5 pm for happy hour and ordered up two for one Singapore Slings, followed up with two for one Saigon Green 441 ml bottles of beer, to bring the fancy level down a notch or two.
+I grabbed one of the cigars Tony had left for me and had a wonderful puff while Ana and I enjoyed our drinks, talked, made plans, and enjoyed our time just like a newlywed couple.
 I felt like we could have been the subject of a Jack Johnson song at that particular moment.